Linaro/lava/doc/installation.rst

 See :ref:`debian_installation` for instructions.

-We currently recommend installing LAVA on `Debian`_ unstable or jessie.
+We currently recommend installing LAVA on `Debian`_ unstable, stretch or jessie.
 Support for installing LAVA on Ubuntu and other :ref:`debian_installation` is provided via uploads to Debian.

 Contributions to support other distributions are welcome.